Étoile du Roy

 Étoile du Roy ('King's Star'), formerly Grand Turk, is a three-masted sixth-rate frigate, designed to represent a generic warship during the Age of Sail, with her design greatly inspired by HMS Blandford.
 The ship was built in Marmaris, Turkey, in 1996 to provide a replica of a frigate for the production of the ITV series adapted from the novels about Royal Navy officer Horatio Hornblower by C. S. Forester.
-Nowadays the tall ship is used mainly in sailing events, for corporate or private charter, and for receptions in her spacious saloon or on her deck.
-In 2010 the French company Étoile Marine Croisières, based at Saint-Malo, Brittany, purchased the ship and renamed her Étoile du Roy.
+The tall ship is used mainly in sailing events, for corporate or private charter, and for receptions in her spacious saloon or on her deck.
+In 2010, the French company Étoile Marine Croisières, based in Saint-Malo, purchased the ship and renamed her Étoile du Roy.

 Construction and design

-The model for the replica was a frigate designed by Michael Turk of Turks Shipyard Ltd. of Chatham, which was established in 1710.
+The model for the replica was the frigate HMS Blandford (1741), designed by Michael Turk of Turks Shipyard Ltd. of Chatham, which was established in 1710.
 The modern replica was constructed of iroko planking over laminated mahogany frames.
 She has an overall length of 152 ft, and is 97 ft at the waterline, with a beam of 34 ft and a draught of 10 ft.
 The frigate is square-rigged on three masts with a sail area of 8500 sqft, and has two 400 hp Kelvin TAS8 diesel engines, and a 60 hp bow thruster, as well as four AC generators for electrical power.

 The ship was originally fitted with six 9-pounder replica cannon constructed by the naval dockyard of Sevastopol, Ukraine.
 These guns consisted of a high tensile steel tube encased in moulded alloy to resemble the original weapons, and were designed only to fire 400 g black powder charges.
 On 24 August 2001 a crew member was injured after a premature explosion during the firing of a gun, while the ship was taking part in the International Festival of the Sea at Portsmouth.
 The Marine Accident Investigation Branch were obliged to consult the Keeper of Artillery from the Royal Armouries museum for technical assistance and advice.